chrisLoPresti/Button-Coding-Challenge/README.md

 To get started, simply clone the repo and you will get a folder in your directory for the challenge.
 To clone the repo, press the clone button.
 A link will be presented.
-Copy the link. cd into the directory of your choosing an type git glone, assuming you have git, and you should be all set.
+Copy the link. cd into the directory of your choosing and type git glone, assuming you have git, and you should be all set.
 If you dont have git , no problem, just download a zip!

 ### Prerequisites